Cambridge Investment Research Advisors Inc. Sells 137 Shares of Zimmer Biomet Holdings, Inc. (NYSE:ZBH)

-Cambridge Investment Research Advisors Inc. decreased its holdings in Zimmer Biomet Holdings, Inc. (NYSE:ZBH) by 1.3% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Cambridge Investment Research Advisors Inc. cut its holdings in shares of Zimmer Biomet Holdings, Inc. (NYSE:ZBH) by 1.3% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 10,796 shares of the medical equipment provider’s stock after selling 137 shares during the period.
-Cambridge Investment Research Advisors Inc.’s holdings in Zimmer Biomet were worth $1,580,000 as of its most recent filing with the Securities & Exchange Commission.
+Cambridge Investment Research Advisors Inc.’s holdings in Zimmer Biomet were worth $1,580,000 at the end of the most recent quarter.

-A number of other large investors have also modified their holdings of the stock.
-Tradition Wealth Management LLC acquired a new position in shares of Zimmer Biomet during the second quarter worth $30,000.
-Tompkins Financial Corp acquired a new position in shares of Zimmer Biomet during the third quarter worth $36,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC increased its position in shares of Zimmer Biomet by 133.3% during the third quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 280 shares of the medical equipment provider’s stock worth $41,000 after purchasing an additional 160 shares in the last quarter.
-Strategic Blueprint LLC acquired a new position in shares of Zimmer Biomet during the second quarter worth $48,000.
-Finally, Isthmus Partners LLC acquired a new position in shares of Zimmer Biomet during the second quarter worth $50,000.
-88.54% of the stock is owned by institutional investors.
+Several other hedge funds have also modified their holdings of the company.
+Intrua Financial LLC increased its position in shares of Zimmer Biomet by 4.8% during the second quarter.
+Intrua Financial LLC now owns 1,541 shares of the medical equipment provider’s stock worth $225,000 after purchasing an additional 70 shares in the last quarter.
+Brown Brothers Harriman & Co. increased its position in shares of Zimmer Biomet by 3.0% during the second quarter.
+Brown Brothers Harriman & Co. now owns 2,409 shares of the medical equipment provider’s stock worth $387,000 after purchasing an additional 70 shares in the last quarter.
+Wunderlich Capital Managemnt increased its position in shares of Zimmer Biomet by 0.5% during the second quarter.
+Wunderlich Capital Managemnt now owns 13,341 shares of the medical equipment provider’s stock worth $2,145,000 after purchasing an additional 72 shares in the last quarter.
+White Pine Capital LLC increased its position in shares of Zimmer Biomet by 3.1% during the second quarter.
+White Pine Capital LLC now owns 2,525 shares of the medical equipment provider’s stock worth $413,000 after purchasing an additional 75 shares in the last quarter.
+Finally, Old North State Trust LLC increased its position in shares of Zimmer Biomet by 13.1% during the third quarter.
+Old North State Trust LLC now owns 647 shares of the medical equipment provider’s stock worth $95,000 after purchasing an additional 75 shares in the last quarter.
+88.54% of the stock is currently owned by institutional investors and hedge funds.

 A number of equities analysts have recently issued reports on ZBH shares.
-Needham & Company LLC downgraded Zimmer Biomet from a “strong-buy” rating to a “buy” rating and reduced their price target for the stock from $175.00 to $158.00 in a research report on Thursday, December 9th.
+Argus downgraded Zimmer Biomet from a “buy” rating to a “hold” rating in a research report on Tuesday, November 23rd.
+Jefferies Financial Group cut their target price on Zimmer Biomet from $200.00 to $175.00 and set a “buy” rating on the stock in a research report on Friday, November 5th.
 Deutsche Bank Aktiengesellschaft cut their target price on Zimmer Biomet from $160.00 to $140.00 and set a “hold” rating on the stock in a research report on Friday, November 5th.
-Loop Capital started coverage on Zimmer Biomet in a research report on Monday, December 6th.
-They issued a “buy” rating and a $165.00 target price on the stock.
-SVB Leerink reissued an “outperform” rating on shares of Zimmer Biomet in a research report on Friday, October 22nd.
-Finally, JMP Securities cut their target price on Zimmer Biomet from $195.00 to $175.00 and set a “market outperform” rating on the stock in a research report on Friday, November 5th.
+Citigroup cut their target price on Zimmer Biomet from $188.00 to $175.00 and set a “buy” rating on the stock in a research report on Friday, November 5th.
+Finally, Zacks Investment Research raised Zimmer Biomet from a “sell” rating to a “hold” rating and set a $152.00 target price on the stock in a research report on Friday, September 10th.
 Five analysts have rated the stock with a hold rating and eighteen have issued a buy rating to the stock.
 According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $174.48.

 ZBH stock opened at $129.13 on Tuesday.
 The company’s 50-day simple moving average is $130.26 and its 200-day simple moving average is $144.29.
 The company has a quick ratio of 0.95, a current ratio of 1.81 and a debt-to-equity ratio of 0.51.
 Zimmer Biomet Holdings, Inc. has a 52-week low of $116.60 and a 52-week high of $180.36.
 The firm has a market cap of $26.98 billion, a P/E ratio of 33.20, a PEG ratio of 2.75 and a beta of 1.25.